 - m.
-Whether the subdivision meets the required household density target, the housing typologies proposed to meet that target and location and mix of typologies within the subdivision, including whether the typologies cater for all life stages, physical abilities, and opportunities for socio-economic diversity. - n.
-In the Residential New Neighbourhood Zone, the means of achieving overall outline development plan densities as required by Policy 8.1.2.8, including the adequacy of any legal mechanism proposed to give effect to a density transfer or density staging proposal. - o.
-Where the site is to be used for residential purposes, whether the application supports the provision of residential allotments which would allow garaging and parking to be secondary to habitable spaces both with respect to size and expression of form, and which are able to be incorporated into the overall building design especially when accessed directly from the street. - p.
+Outside the central city, whether the subdivision meets the required household density target, the housing typologies proposed to meet that target and location and mix of typologies within the subdivision, including whether the typologies cater for all life stages, physical abilities, and opportunities for socio-economic diversity. - n.
+In the Residential New Neighbourhood Zone, the means of achieving overall outline development plan densities as required by Policy 8.1.2.8, including the adequacy of any legal mechanism proposed to give effect to a density transfer or density staging proposal. - Outside the central city, where the site is to be used for residential purposes, whether the application supports the provision of residential allotments which would allow garaging and parking to be secondary to habitable spaces both with respect to size and expression of form, and which are able to be incorporated into the overall building design especially when accessed directly from the street. - p.
 Whether fire safety requirements are met in relation to the conversion of existing residential units into multiple residential units. - q.
-The extent to which the subdivision design and construction allows for earthworks, buildings and structures to comply with the New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001).
+Outside the central city, the extent to which the subdivision design and construction allows for earthworks, buildings and structures to comply with the New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001).